 Team Waste Tags: Please fill out a waste tag fully describing each of your competition day waste streams, using the forms in the EDP Template.
 These must be completed and included with your EDP.
 You must print and bring enough copies to accommodate all the waste you might generate.
 A completely filled out waste tag will be required before any team is allowed to dispose of waste into an AIChE waste collection system.
 NOTE: ALL SOLID WASTE MUST BE DISASSEMBLED, MADE SAFE AND BE LIQUID FREE

 EDP Supplement.
 Please combine the following information in another single, separate PDF and should be titled “UniversityName-EDP-Supplement.pdf”.
-Example OregonStateUniversity-EDP-Supplement.pdf This helps the EDP reviewers to locate both files on the AIChE website easily.
+Example OregonStateUniversity-EDP-Supplement.pdf .
+This helps the EDP reviewers to locate both files on the AIChE website easily.
 If for some reason you must submit a revision please follow this example naming: OregonStateUniversity-EDP-Supplement-V2.pdf.
 NOTE: the first page of your EDP Supplement should be a Table of Contents, with the headings listed below.
 Please create sub numbers for each SDS and Manufacturer’s equipment, so that it is easy for you and reviewers to find each item.

 Safety Data Sheets (SDS) made or revised after 2012 for all chemicals used or generated by reaction.